jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 **Risks For The User**

+There are general risks inherent to cross-chain bridging which are not necessarily specific to Safenet.

-When a dispute happens, data must be propagated from the spend chain to the debit chain so that the dispute can be resolved and the locked funds can be released.
+To resolve disputes, the truth must be propagated from the spend chain to the debit chain.
+Depending on the chains, there are different trust assumptions with the propagation of this data (EVM rollups can minimize trust).

-Depending on the chain, oracles may be required to propagate this data.
-A set of users controlling 51% of the oracles could generate a false proof that the assets were delivered.
-This would allow them to withdraw the user's funds, and take collateral from the validator.
+In some cases, there are oracles that propagate this data.
+An attacker controlling 51% those oracles could generate a false proof that the funds were delivered, and propagate that to the debit chain.
+This would allow the processor to steal the user's funds, and the collateral from the validator.

 ### Price Risk & Opportunity Cost